General of the Infantry (Germany): Former rank in the German ground forces

 General of the Infantry was a former rank of General of the branch OF-8 in the German land forces (Imperial Army, Reichswehr and Wehrmacht) and also in the Prussian Army and the Austro-Hungarian Army.
-It was the third-highest general officer rank, subordinate only to Colonel General and Field Marshal.
+It was the third-highest general officer rank, subordinate only to Colonel General and Feldmarschall (Field Marshal).
 It is equivalent to a three-star rank today.
 The same rank was adopted by the Finnish Army (Jalkaväenkenraali) between the world wars.